 Important / Requirements

-- Alerts associated with a given Connector will only be available after the Connector has been enabled in BetterCloud.
-For more information on connecting a supported app, please see here.
+- Alerts associated with a given Integration will only be available after the Integration has been enabled in BetterCloud.
+For more information on adding an integration, please see here.

 - Some system alerts cannot be customized.
 In these cases, an "Add Condition" option will not appear in the alert's flyout tab.